-Jihad is a multi-level concept, and has a larger connotation than its casual meaning would suggest.
-It is, in principle, to strive in the way of God, to struggle against evil inclinations within one self.
+Jihad is a multi-level concept and has a larger connotation than its casual meaning would suggest.
+It is, in principle, to strive in the way of God, to struggle against evil inclinations within oneself.
 It may come as a surprise to most people, it is not strictly religion-specific, it is a way of dealing with the human conditions; therefore it is universal.
-During their lifetimes most individuals as well as the societies have had their own moments of Jihad.
-With a stretch of mind, for instance, the tremendous will power put forth by a drug addict to free himself from the tentacles of the addiction can be construed as a Jihad.
+During their lifetimes most individuals, as well as the societies, have had their own moments of Jihad.
+With a stretch of the mind, for instance, the tremendous will power put forth by a drug addict to free himself from the tentacles of the addiction can be construed as a Jihad.
 Similarly, the ordeal of an alcoholic who seeks liberation from his “purgatory” can also be characterized as Jihad.
 All private struggles, such as gambling, over-eating habit, and all other lonely human vices that demand unrelenting will power and nervous energy to overcome the evil within ourselves can also be termed as Jihad.

 There is an anecdote attributed to Prophet Muhammad to illustrate the inner struggle that each of us is required to exert from time to time.
 According to tradition, the Prophet had just returned from battle-field, victorious, which He had proclaimed a Jihad as it was waged against the realm of disbelief to defend the faith and the faithful.
 One of his men said to Him, “Oh Muhammad, you have achieved your Jihad, you must rejoice it.”
 And the Prophet said,” It was a lesser Jihad, now we have a greater Jihad that lies ahead of us, and we must overcome it.”
 The man was puzzled, he asked, “Oh Muhammad is there any more important goal than to be victorious in a war?”
 Prophet replied, “Yes there is…Now it is time to wage war to conquer the evil forces within ourselves and restrain our ego lest we should slide into vainglory, and dilute our victory…”